internetarchive/dweb-gateway/Usecases.md

 * Multihash.content()
     * Retrieves the bytes (from elsewhere in Archive) and returns to Gateway Server
 * Gateway Server > IPFS Gateway > Client

-##### Alternative - where IPFS Gatway shards the content
-* IPFS Gateway
-    * Requests gateway.dweb.me/content/contenthash/Q....
-* Gateway Server/Service GET gateway.dweb.doi/content/contenthash/Q....
-DONE
-    * Calls ContentHash(Qm...)
-DONE
-* ContentHash(Qm...)
-    * (ContentHash is subclass of NameResolverFile) DONE UNTESTED
-    * Locates file in the locationStore WAITING ON LOCATIONSTORE
-    * Loads meta-data for that file NOT REQD YET
-* Gateway Server
-    * calls content method on ContentHash DONE
-* ContentHash.content()
-    * retrieves the content (all of it) from the server DONE UNTESTED
-    * returns it (as a stream ideally) RETURN DONE, STREAM NOT YET
-* Gateway Server
-    * Returns this to IPFS Gateway DONE
-* IPFS Gateway
-    * shards the content, calculting hash on each byterange
-    * stores the IPLD in its own storage
-    * Stores & Pins the reference multihash: {contenthash, byterange} for each shard
-    * Optionally stores the IPLD on the Gateway Server ... via POST gateway.dweb.me/storeipld/contenthash/Q...
-* GatewayServer POST gateway.dweb.me/storeipld/contenthash/Q...
-    * Calls ContentHash("contenthash", Q...) which loads metadata
-    * calls ContentHash.storeipld(data) with the IPLD as parameter
-* ContentHash.storeipld
-    * Stores the IPLD in the content store and gets the multihash of it back
-    * Stores the multihash in a ipldhashstore
-    * Note that for this to work ... the IPLDdir generator should return this ipldhash as part of the meta-data